Sheppard, William “Bill” J.

 Mr. Sheppard was recently honored with Jacksonville Daily Records inaugural Lifetime achievement award.
 Future recipients will receive the "William J. Sheppard Lifetime Achievement Award" to reflect his career impacts and awards.

-Mr. Sheppard litigated cases throughout the country and is admitted to the Florida Bar, U.S. District Courts for the Middle, Southern and Northern Districts of Florida, U.S. Supreme Court, U.S. Court of Appeals for the Fifth and Eleventh Circuits, U.S. Court of Appeals for the Fourth Circuit, U.S. Court of Appeals for the Seventh Circuit, U.S. Court of Appeals for the Federal Circuit, and U.S. Tax Court.
+Mr. Sheppard litigated cases throughout the country and was admitted to the Florida Bar, U.S. District Courts for the Middle, Southern and Northern Districts of Florida, U.S. Supreme Court, U.S. Court of Appeals for the Fifth and Eleventh Circuits, U.S. Court of Appeals for the Fourth Circuit, U.S. Court of Appeals for the Seventh Circuit, U.S. Court of Appeals for the Federal Circuit, and U.S. Tax Court.